telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/host-reports-service-in-.net-6-with-minimal-api.md

 > The recommended way of adding the necessary dependencies is to use the [Progress Telerik proprietary NuGet feed]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}) and reference the dependencies as NuGet packages.
 This would also add the indirect dependencies to your project bringing easier dependency management.
 Alternatively, the assemblies are available in the __\Bin\net6.0\__ and  __\Bin\netstandard2.0\__ folders of Telerik Reporting installation directory.
 However, this would require to manually add all indirect dependencies listed in [.NET Core Support - Requirements]({%slug telerikreporting/using-reports-in-applications/dot-net-core-support%}#requirements) section and also the following dependency package: [Microsoft.AspNetCore.Mvc.NewtonsoftJson version 5.0.0](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.NewtonsoftJson/) and [DocumentFormat.OpenXML version 2.7.2.0 or above](https://www.nuget.org/packages/DocumentFormat.OpenXml/).
 Note that you need the last reference only to enable the Office OpenXML document formats.
 The Reporting engine relies on the GDI+ API which is available on the Windows OS.
 On Linux and macOS we use library called [libgdiplus](https://www.mono-project.com/docs/gui/libgdiplus/) instead.
 The GDI+ API is required for measuring, laying out, rendering the text glyphs and images.

-### Setup the Program.cs file as a starting point of your Reporting REST Service project with Top Level Statements
+### Setup the Program.cs file as a starting point of your Reporting REST Service project with Top-Level Statements

 Modify the __Program.cs__ file in the project to enable the Reports Service functionality.